-CCTV redaction for train operators: what happens after an incident
+CCTV redaction for train operators: from incident to disclosure

 Scenario 1: Platform incident